Have you ever wondered...

 What does it mean to "pass from death unto life"?
 I John 3:14 (KJV)

-The pre-1870 version of the King James Bible puts the verse this way: We know that we have passed out of death into life, because we love the brethren.
+The Revised Version of the King James Bible puts the verse this way: We know that we have passed out of death into life, because we love the brethren.
 He that loveth not, abideth in death.
 Because we are born in the flesh we must be born again, this time by the Spirit.
 To pass out of death into life is the passing out of the flesh life into the Spirit.
 It is a work of God's Spirit, therefore the fruit that the Holy Spirit produces in the new creation (in Christ Jesus) is, first and foremost, LOVE.
 The evidence is seen in our love of others.

 Why and how was Jesus made to be sin?
 II Corinthians 5:21

 Him who knew no sin [God] made to be sin on our behalf; that we might become the righteousness of God in him.
 II Cor.
-5:21 (orig.
-KJV) Jesus came in the likeness of sinful flesh (Romans 8:3) in order to put flesh to death on the Cross.
+5:21 (Revised KJV) Jesus came in the likeness of sinful flesh (Romans 8:3) in order to put flesh to death on the Cross.
 He became sin (flesh.)
 The word "sin" is considered to be a deed, which would make no sense for Jesus to "be sin" because a person cannot be a deed.
 Paul is the same writer of both Romans and Corinthians.
 He made it very clear that Jesus came to die so that He could free His people, (the Jews,) from their sins, as well as to make a way for both Jews and Gentiles to be born again by His Spirit.

 Both Jews and Gentiles are born as creatures of flesh, and need to be born again.
 But the Jews, having the Law which exposed their sins, needed one final sacrifice for atonement for their sins.
 Jesus made that atonement with His own blood.
 The flesh life (sin) is unrighteousness, and so the new birth by the Spirit makes us "the righteousness of God" in Jesus.